-In the Goteburg cohort, adult outcomes were assessed in 262 of the 283 original study cohort at an average of 22-23 years after completion of treatment, when participants were an average age of 39 years.
-Average Cobb angle at adult followup was 37.6 degrees (SD 14.7) for braced participants and 36.5 degrees (SD 9.7) for surgically-treated participants (this study did not meet inclusion criteria for KQ3).
-Quality of life assessments were done at adult followup using SF-36, the Oswestry Disability Index, and the Psychological General Well-Being Index.
+In the Göteborg cohort, adult outcomes were assessed in 262 of the 283 original study cohort at an average of 22 to 23 years after completion of treatment, when participants were an average age of 39 years.113-115 Average Cobb angle at adult followup was 37.6° (SD, 14.7) for braced participants and 36.5° (SD, 9.7) for surgically-treated participants (this study did not meet inclusion criteria for KQ 3).
+Quality of life assessments were done at adult followup using SF-36, the Oswestry Disability Index, and the Psychological General Well-Being (PGWB) Index.

-Pulmonary function was assessed in 251 participants from the Goteborg cohort.
-Total lung capacity (TLC), forced expiratory volume (FEV1), and vital capacity (VC) were measured in the 141surgically treated and 110 brace-treated participants before the beginning of treatment, 1.4 years after surgery (for the subset of surgically treated participants), and at followup.
-In addition, pregnancy outcomes were assessed by self-report in 247 participants from the Goteborg cohort.
+Pulmonary function was assessed in 251 participants from the Göteborg cohort.
+Total lung capacity, forced expiratory volume in the first second (FEV1), and vital capacity (VC) were measured in the 141 surgically treated and 110 brace-treated participants before the beginning of treatment, 1.4 years after surgery (for the subset of surgically-treated participants), and at followup.
+In addition, pregnancy outcomes were assessed by self-report in 247 participants from the Göteborg cohort.

-Study Results: Quality-of-Life Outcomes
+Study Results: Quality of Life Outcomes

-No data were provided in either included study on the association between curve at skeletal maturity and adult quality-of-life outcomes.
+No data were provided in either included study on the association between curve at skeletal maturity and adult quality of life outcomes.
 However, both included studies presented adult outcomes based on treatment received in adolescence.
 The SRS-22, SF-36, and Oswestry Disability Index are all widely validated measures used in research; several other measures are also reported.

 SRS-22.
-The SRS-22 is a scoliosis-specific measure of quality of life and function for scoliosis patients; it contains 22 items that are categorized into pain, self-image, function, and mental health domains, scored from one (worst) to five (best); a total score also is calculated with or without satisfaction with management.
-One paper measured SRS-22 in adulthood, the did not provide measures of association with curvature at skeletal maturity.
-Adult scores on all SRS-22 domains were similar and not statistically significant between people braced and observed in adolescence (Table 14).
+The SRS-22 is a scoliosis-specific measure of quality of life and function for scoliosis patients; it contains 22 items that are categorized into pain, self-image, function, and mental health domains, scored from 1 (worst) to 5 (best); a total score is also calculated with or without satisfaction with management.
+One study measured SRS-22 in adulthood but did not provide measures of association with curvature at skeletal maturity.
+Adult scores on all SRS-22 domains were similar and not statistically significant between those braced and observed in adolescence (Table 16).

 SF-36.
 The SF-36 is a global, not disease-specific, measure of health-related quality of life.
-It contains 36 items that are scored into eight domains of physical or mental health, scored from zero (worst) to 100 (best), calibrated to a population norm of 50.
-SF-36 questionnaire results were reported in both cohorts; both studies found no statistically significant differences between groups (braced vs. observed; or braced vs. surgically treated) on any domains (Table 15).
+It contains 36 items that are scored into eight domains of physical or mental health, scored from 0 (worst) to 100 (best), calibrated to a population norm of 50.
+SF-36 questionnaire results were reported in both cohorts; both studies found no statistically significant differences between groups (braced vs. observed or braced vs. surgically treated) on any domains (Table 17).

-In the Goteborg cohort followup, the authors report no correlation between curve size after treatment and scores on the physical functioning, general health, and mental health subscales of the SF-36, but numeric data were not provided.
-There also was no difference between participants with curves of greater than 50 degrees at followup and those with curves of less than 50 degrees on the physical functioning, general health, and mental health subscales, or between brace-treated participants whose major curve had increased by greater than 20 degrees or less than 20 degrees since the end of treatment.
-ATR at followup also was found not to be correlated with the Mental Component Summary or Physical Component Summary scores on the SF-36.
+In the Göteborg cohort followup, the authors report no correlation between curve size after treatment and scores on the physical functioning, general health, and mental health subscales of the SF-36, but numeric data were not provided.
+There also was no difference between participants with curves of greater than 50° at followup and those with curves of less than 50° on the physical functioning, general health, and mental health subscales, or between brace-treated participants whose major curve had increased by greater than 20° or less than 20° since the end of treatment.
+ATR at followup was also found not to be correlated with the Mental Component Summary or Physical Component Summary scores on the SF-36.

 Oswestry Disability Index and back pain.
-The Goteborg cohort study assessed the Oswestry Disability Index and sick leave due to back pain.
-There was no significant difference between brace-treated and surgically-treated participants on either measure (Table 16).
+The Göteborg cohort study assessed the Oswestry Disability Index and sick leave due to back pain.
+There was no significant difference between brace-treated and surgically-treated participants on either measure (Table 18).